Dingshumei/DeepMEns/README.md

-DeepMEns
-An ensemble model for predicting of sgRNA on-target activity based on multiple features
+# DeepMEns: An ensemble model for predicting of sgRNA on-target activity based on multiple features